TomStrepsil/web-toggle-point/packages/webpack/docs/README.md

 This can be as specific or generic as needed, but ideally the most specific possible for the use-cases in effect.

-It should match modules that are compatible with the `togglePointModule` - e.g. if all React code is held within a `/components` folder, it makes sense to include this in the glob path to avoid inadvertently toggling non-react code (should a variant be set up for non-React code without considering the configuration).
+It should match modules that are compatible with the `togglePointModuleSpecifier` - e.g. if all React code is held within a `/components` folder, it makes sense to include this in the glob path to avoid inadvertently toggling non-react code (should a variant be set up for non-React code without considering the configuration).

 This glob holds the key for the naming convention approach that underpins the toggle point project, since it is the definition of the join point triggers.